 Phobos and Deimos: Characteristics and origins.
 Mission studies for science and exploration.

 Moon: Polar volatiles.
 Thermal and illumination environment.
 IR radiometry/spectroscopy.

 Project/mission at ESA

-- ExoMars Rover mission (Deputy Project Scientist) - The Rosalind Franklin rover will seek signs of life in the Martian subsurface at Oxia Planum.
+- ExoMars Rosalind Franklin Mission (Deputy Project Scientist) - The Rosalind Franklin rover will seek signs of life in the Martian subsurface at Oxia Planum.

 - JAXA Martian Moons eXploration (MMX) - Project Scientist for the ESA participation in the JAXA MMX mission, to determine the origin of the Martian moons, study the cis-Mars environment and return samples from Phobos.

 - Mars Sample Return - The Joint NASA-ESA Mars Sample Return Campaign will return samples from the surface of Mars to Earth for analysis in terrestrial laboratories.
 Currently I perform duties as the ESA Project Scientist for the Sample Recieving Project (SRP), which is responsible for all activities and facilities built to handle the returned samples after they arrive on Earth.